NiseVoid/ploc-bvh/README.md

 A Bounding Volume Hierarchy based on PLOC.
 Inspired by [a series of articles by Arsène Pérard-Gayot](https://madmann91.github.io/)

-This bounding volume uses the `BoundingVolume` and `IntersectsVolume` traits from bevy_math for most of its functionality.
+This crate uses the `BoundingVolume` and `IntersectsVolume` traits from `bevy_math` for most of its functionality.
-Since bevy_math doesn't depend on the rest of the bevy engine, this means it can be used in other projects too.
+Since `bevy_math` does not depend on the rest of the bevy engine, it can be used in non-bevy projects too.

-A BVH can be constructed using any type that implements `BoundingVolumes`, but some aliases are provided for bevy_math's built-in types, these can be found in the prelude or the dim2/dim3 modules.
+A BVH can be constructed using any type that implements `bevy_math`'s `BoundingVolumes` and this crate's `BvhVolume`, some type aliases are provided for `bevy_math`'s built-in types, these can be found in the `prelude` or the `dim2`/`dim3` modules.
-The BVH can be traversed using any type that implements `IntersectsVolume`, bevy_math provides methods for overlap between built-in volumes, ray casting, and casting volumes.
+The BVH can be traversed using any type that implements `bevy_math`'s `IntersectsVolume`, some types for this are provided by `bevy_math`, including for overlap between built-in volumes, ray casting, and casting volumes.

 ## Getting started

-Creating and traversing the BVH is all done using Iterators.
+Creating and traversing the BVH can be entirely done using `Iterator`s.

 In this example we create AABBs for a few boxes, and use their index as the key, then travese the BVH:
 ```rust